JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin 1.8 will prohibit placing the `@Synchronized` annotation on suspend functions
-> because a suspension call should not be allowed to happen inside a synchronized block
+> because a suspending call should not be allowed to happen inside a synchronized block
 >
 > **Deprecation cycle**:
 >